 Prepare a bed in fall by adding a generous amount of compost and working it in to a depth of 6 inches (15 cm.).
 Bury corms 4 or 5 inches (10-13 cm.) deep, spaced 12 inches (31 cm.) apart.
 Cover them with the amended soil and tamp down lightly.

 Watsonia bulbs, or corms, will rot in soils that don’t drain well.
 Ensure adequate drainage in any location where you want these spectacular blooms to grow.

 Care of Watsonia

-The proper care of Watsonia will reward you season after season with a little effort.
+The proper care of Watsonia will reward you season after season with little effort.
 While corms can rot in sodden soils, they do require supplemental water during the growing season.
 Keep soil moderately moist.

 Cut the spent blooms off at the end of the season but leave the green leaves to continue to gather solar energy to fuel the next season’s flowers.

 Fertilize in very early spring with a good bulb fertilizer.
 Be cautious in warmer zones, as the plant can become invasive in much the same way Crocosmia can spread and invade other plants.